The Semitic language group includes: The meaning of Semitic languages in the linguistic encyclopedic dictionary. Living Semitic languages

 takātabaהִתְכַּתֵּב hitkattevcorresponded

-“Conjugated state” (status constructus in Latin terminology) gives the combination of two nouns a meaning, which is usually translated into Russian by the genitive case of the second of them.
-This case is preserved in Arabic.
-The first name is deprived of the article; in a number of Semitic languages, for example, in Hebrew, it can significantly change its form: בַּיִת - `house` (with the article - הַבַּיִת), בֵּית סֵפֶר -` school`, literally `house of the book` (with the article - בֵּית הַסֵּפֶר).
-This combination often plays the role of a complex name; merged compound words are not typical for Semitic languages, although they are created, especially in modern times (under the influence of Western languages).
-In addition, the second word of the combination often replaces the relative adjective (this last category is poorly developed in Semitic languages), for example, in Hebrew אוֹר כּוֹכָבִים - `light of the stars`, that is,` starlight`, בּגְדֵי יְלָדִים - `children's clothing`.
-There is a special possessive name with the suffix - ī which can play the role of a noun or an adjective: in Arabic yahūdī- in Hebrew יְהוּדִי - `Jew` (literally` Jew`) or `Jewish`.
+“Conjugate state” (status constructus in Latin terminology) gives the combination of two nouns a meaning, which is usually translated into Russian genitive case the second of them.
+This case is retained in Arabic.
+The first name is deprived of the article; in a number of Semitic languages, for example, in Hebrew, it can significantly change the form: בַּיִת - `house` (with the article - הַבַּיִת), בֵּית סֵפֶר - `school`, literally `house of the book` (with the article - בֵּית הַסֵ פֶר ).
+This combination often plays the role of a complex name; merged Difficult words are not typical for Semitic languages, although they are created, especially in modern times (under the influence of Western languages).
+In addition, the second word of the combination often replaces the relative adjective (this last category is poorly developed in Semitic languages), for example, in Hebrew אוֹר כּוֹכָבִים - `starlight`, that is `starlight`, בּגְדֵי יְלָדִים - `children's clothing`.
+There is a special possessive noun with the suffix - ī , which can play the role of a noun or adjective: in Arabic yahūdī- in Hebrew יְהוּדִי - `Jew` (literally `Jew`) or `Jewish`.

-In the field of personal pronouns, like verbs, a feature of Semitic languages is the presence of two grammatical genders not only in the 3rd, but also in the 2nd person of both numbers: in Arabic anta- in Hebrew אַתָּה - `you` (masculine); in Arabic anti- in Hebrew אתְּ - `you` (feminine); etc. There are also suffixal forms of personal pronouns (with a name - possessive, with a verb - object indicators): in Arabic ’Abūua- in Hebrew אָבִי - `my father`; in Arabic ra'ānī, in Hebrew - רָאָנִי - `(he) saw me` (rarely used in modern Hebrew).
+In the field of personal pronouns, as well as verbs, a feature of Semitic languages is the presence of two grammatical genders, not only in the 3rd, but also in the 2nd person of both numbers: in Arabic anta- in Hebrew אַתָּה - `you` (masculine); in Arabic anti- in Hebrew אתְּ - `you` ( feminine); etc. There are also suffixal forms of personal pronouns (with a name - possessive, with a verb - objective indicators): in Arabic 'abūua- in Hebrew אָבִי - `my father`; in Arabic ra'ānī, in Hebrew - רָאָנִי - `(he) saw me` (rarely used in modern Hebrew).

-In science, it is generally accepted that, instead of tenses, the Prosemitic language had two verb forms: perfect (punctual) and imperfect (italic).
-In the future, the perfect form developed in the past tense, and the imperfect one - into the future, partly into the present (in modern Hebrew, the latter is transmitted by the participle).
+It is generally accepted in science that instead of tenses, the Proto-Semitic language had two verbal forms: perfect (punctuative) and imperfect (italic).
+Further perfect view developed into the past tense, and the imperfect - into the future, partly into the present (in modern Hebrew the latter is conveyed by the participle).

-Especially characteristic of the Semitic verb is the presence of the so-called "breeds" (reinforcing, compelling, reciprocal, reflexive and others; in Hebrew they are called "constructions" - binyanim...
-See above for Arabic and Hebrew examples with the meaning of `wrote`,` forced to write` and `rewrote`).
+Particularly characteristic of the Semitic verb is the presence of so-called “breeds” (intensifying, coercive, reciprocal, reflexive and others; in Hebrew they are called “constructions” - binyanim.
+See above for Arabic and Hebrew examples meaning `wrote', `caused to write' and `corresponded').

-Among the speakers of the Semitic languages, the first alphabet in the world arose (see also Paleography; Letter), from which (partly - under the influence of which), apparently, all other alphabetical systems of the world originate.
-The oldest written records of these languages are known in the Akkadian and Eblaite languages (middle of the 3rd millennium BC); they are filled with cuneiform, borrowed from the Sumerians and not representing the alphabet.
-But already from the middle of the 2nd millennium BC. e. preserved monuments of the Semitic languages, written in a consonant alphabet.
+Among the speakers of Semitic languages, the world's first alphabet arose (see also Paleography; Writing), from which (partly under the influence of which) apparently all other alphabetic systems of the world originate.
+The oldest written monuments of these languages are known in the Akkadian and Eblaite languages (mid-3rd millennium BC); they are written in cuneiform, borrowed from the Sumerians and not representing an alphabet.
+But already from the middle of the 2nd millennium BC. e. monuments of Semitic languages written in the consonantal alphabet have been preserved.
 Almost all Semitic languages use alphabets of West Semitic origin.
-Only a very small number of speakers of the Semitic languages (Maltese, from the 19th century) switched to the Latin alphabet.
+Only a very small number of speakers of Semitic languages (Maltese, from the 19th century) switched to the Latin alphabet.

-In addition to the Semitic languages, the ancient Egyptian family belongs to the Afrasian (Semitic-Hamitic) family (its descendant, Coptic, is the language of the cult of Egyptian Christians); Berber-Libyan languages (see also Hebrew-Berber language; cf. Libya); Chadian languages (of which the Hausa language, the number of speakers of which reaches 30–40 million people, is a means of interethnic communication in West Africa and even in part of Sudan); Kushite languages (in northeast and east Africa; among them - Agau, which was the spoken language of some Ethiopian Jews); some scholars distinguish a part of the Kushite languages into a special branch - the Omot languages (for the etymology of the words "khamit", "kushite" see Kham).
+In addition to the Semitic languages, the Afroasiatic (Semitic-Hamitic) family includes Ancient Egyptian (its descendant - Coptic is the language of worship of Egyptian Christians); Berber-Libyan languages (see also Hebrew-Berber language; cf. Libya); Chadian languages (of which the Hausa language, the number of speakers of which reaches 30–40 million people, is a means of interethnic communication in West Africa and even in parts of Sudan); Cushitic languages (in northeast and east Africa; among them is Agau, which was spoken language parts of Ethiopian Jews); some scientists distinguish part of the Cushitic languages into a special branch - the Omotian languages (for the etymology of the words “Hamites”, “Cushites”, see Ham).

-Supporters of the theory of the existence of an even broader, the so-called Nostratic linguistic macrofamily, include the Afrasian languages as well (see Hebrew language.
+Proponents of the theory of the existence of an even broader, so-called Nostratic language macrofamily also include Afroasiatic languages (see Hebrew language.
 Introduction).

 KEE, volume: 7.